Looking for the best things to do in Moab Utah?

 You could easily spend weeks exploring all the Moab things to do!

-Let’s look at some of the best of the best that Moab has to offer.
+Let’s look at some of the best of the best that Moab offers.

 I’m willing to wager that within a few minutes of researching your trip to Moab, you’ll stumble upon its eye-popping amount of biking trails.

-It’s just one reason why floods of outdoorsy travelers come to mountain bike in Moab.
+It’s just one reason floods of outdoorsy travelers come to mountain bike in Moab.

 The plethora of world-class mountain biking trails at your disposal is one of Mohab’s biggest claims to fame.